oat-sa/taohub-articles/forge/Item Types/qti.md

 ### Sample code usage

-To create QTI item programatically, you can directly use the QTI model described in the previous section.<br/>
+To create QTI item programmatically, you can directly use the QTI model described in the previous section.<br/>

 Here is an example to create an Item with one single Interaction: